How to Split a PDF Into Multiple Files

 Breaking large documents for email.
 Most email clients cap attachments at 20-25 MB.
 A large scanned report or archive may exceed this.
 Split into sections, compress each, then send.

 Removing confidential pages before sharing.
 A report where some pages contain internal financial data, salary figures, or strategy notes not meant for external distribution.
 Split off those pages, share the rest.
+Doing this in the browser - rather than uploading the full report to a server first just to extract a few pages - keeps the sensitive sections off infrastructure you don't control.
+The case against uploading sensitive PDFs online covers why that distinction matters.

 Creating chapter-by-chapter handouts.
 Course materials, manuals, and study guides distributed section by section.
 Split the master PDF into individual chapter files rather than sending a 200-page document when someone needs a 20-page chapter.